CHI-CityTech/Unreal-BSP/Vega-R-Internship Proposal.md

 ## Overview
 This internship focuses on research-driven development of a flat, bounded virtual environment within Unreal Engine for the **Blended Shadow Puppet (BSP)** project.
 The goal is to establish a foundational platform for shadow puppetry dynamics while integrating principles of light-shadow interaction and physics.
 By prioritizing research, this internship ensures efficient use of existing resources and minimizes redundancy, enabling the intern to design and build effectively.

-## Join various organizations and resources
+## Join necessary Organizations

    - Create or share GitHub account and join the CHI organization.
 Make sure your GitHub label includes your real name so we can identify the user.
    - Create an account on [Zotero](https://www.zotero.org/) and link to it.
 Zotero is where we will store all research materials and citations that can be shared within the BSP community.
-Join the [BlendedShadowPuppet](https://www.zotero.org/groups/5428036/blendedshadowpuppet) group,.
+Join the [BlendedShadowPuppet](https://www.zotero.org/groups/5428036/blendedshadowpuppet) group.
+Specific instructions can be found on [this project](https://github.com/orgs/CHI-CityTech/projects/9)

 ## Objectives
 1. **Research Existing Resources**:
    - Explore the [Unreal 5.5 documentation](https://dev.epicgames.com/documentation/en-us/unreal-engine/unreal-engine-5-5-documentation)